SDraw/driver_leap/README.md

 * Copy control_config.xml, vive_profile.json and index_profile.json from solution root to '<base_project_installation_folder>/leap/cfg'

 ### Control configuration and inputs
-Driver can emulate HTC Vive controllers and Valve Index controllers with skeletal animation.
-It's adjusted by control_config.xml in 'cfg' folder.
+Driver can emulate HTC Vive controllers and Valve Index controllers with skeletal animation and work in desktop and HMD orientations.
+It's adjusted by editing control_config.xml in 'cfg' folder.
 There are more configurable restrictions, such as global input, trackpad, trigger, grab and etc.

 ### HTC Vive controllers emulation